Web-Feet/coasterdocs/assets.md

 ##CSS

-The css method returns the
+The css method returns the the URL to the specified CSS stylesheet.
+The .css extension is not required.

 ##JavaScript